codeforamerica/recordtrac/readme/admin.md

 ## Updating Website Text

 The web copy is not managed through the admin interface.
 To update the copy on the website, the .json files or HTML templates must be modified.
-See the [technical documentation](/readme/redeploy.md) for more detailed instructions.
+See the [redeploy documentation](/readme/redeploy.md) for more detailed instructions.

 ## Changing Passwords